jisa/myriad-export/README.md

-# Convert a PyTorch model to a Myriad blob
+# Convert a PyTorch or an ONNX model to a Myriad blob

 ## Motivation